Version Control Best Practices for Software Development

 Frequent commits make it easier to track changes and resolve issues quickly.

 Small Commits: Promote the practice of making small, incremental commits rather than large, monolithic changes.
 This makes it easier to identify the source of bugs when they arise.
+Always write a clear commit message for each commit, describing the purpose of the change and including relevant metadata such as the author and a brief description, to help others understand the modification within the version control system.

 Daily Commits: Encourage developers to commit their changes at least once a day to ensure that the integration process remains smooth.